Code-Institute-Submissions/AbbeyPhysio_MS1/README.md

 - [Github](https://github.com/) - GitHub is used to host the repository and publish the live website by using Git Pages.
 - [Google Chrome developer tools](https://developers.google.com/web/tools/chrome-devtools) for testing and troubleshooting.
 - [W3C Markup Validation](https://validator.w3.org/) used to validate HTML.
-- [W3C CSS validation](https://jigsaw.w3.org/css-validator/) used to validate CSS.
+- [W3C CSS validation](https://jigsaw.w3.org/css-validator/) used to validate CSS
+- [tiny jpg](https://tinyjpg.com/) used to reduce hero image size.

 ## Testing